gokulethirajanT/CORE/Seeder/reference/reference.md

 **Used for:**
 Enriching `PLZ` by assigning a **70% probability to urban postal codes**, based on Table 2 which shows that **~88.6% of PrEP users resided in Germany's five largest cities or their surrounding areas** (Berlin, Cologne, Munich, Hamburg, Frankfurt).
 This justifies over-representing city-level PLZ codes like `"10115"` (Berlin), `"20095"` (Hamburg), and `"80331"` (Munich) in synthetic insurance data.
+**Used for:**
+Establishing ABGABEDAT as the primary timestamp for calculating PrEP indicators such as:
+> Current PrEP users
+> New PrEP users
+> Recent use before HIV diagnosis (PrEP failure rate)

 ---